postlight/trimmings/docs/features/inline.md

 ## Templates

-If a link's Inline arguments include a template selector, the _children_ of the selected node will be cloned, an element within the cloned nodes with the `data-redact-inline-target` property will be _replaced_ with the loaded content, and all of this will be inserted into the the target element.
+If a link's Inline arguments include a template selector, the _children_ of the selected node will be cloned, an element within the cloned nodes with the `data-trim-inline-target` property will be _replaced_ with the loaded content, and all of this will be inserted into the the target element.

 ## Replacement methods